plukevdh/monet/README.md

 - /new is where the current capture run images are stored, pre-comparison with baseline.
 - /baselines is where all current baseline images are stored. persistent in-between capture runs.

 During the capture process, any new captures that do not have a match found in baselines to compare with are considered new baselines.
 Any images that match baseline are discarded.
 Any images that flag differences, are flagged for review.

 Review involves checking flagged images and marking as
 1. discard
 2. flag as issue
 3. accept as new baseline

 ## Todo
-- Baseline caching
 - Parallelize PNG diffing
 - Dashboard
 - Rails integration